AmmadNaseem/Laravel-Apis/README.md

-Basic CRUD and JWT Authentication with Passport in Laravel
+#Basic CRUD and JWT Authentication with Passport in Laravel make heading for readme code

 This is a sample Laravel project that demonstrates how to implement basic CRUD operations and JWT authentication with Passport.
 It includes a simple API for managing users.
 Requirements

     PHP 7.3 or higher
-    Laravel 7 or higher
+    Laravel 8 or higher
     Composer
     MySQL